 Use a variety of nuts depending on what is in your my pantry.
-For this recipe I used pecans because that is what I had at home.
-Walnuts or hazelnuts works wonderfully as well, use your favorite nuts.
+For this recipe I used walnuts but pecans or hazelnuts works wonderfully as well, use your favorite nuts.

 For more healthy breakfast recipes with oats, try these Apple pie baked oats or these Banana blueberry oatmeal muffins.